Discover The 5 Hotels On Our Bucket List Which Scream Interior Goals

 Address: Tordenskjoldsgade 15, 1055 København, Denmark

 This Tasmanian coastal shack has become quite the destination, repeatedly named one of the best hotels to visit in Australia – although big enough to fit one family, we’ll call this more of an Airbnb situation.
 Established by stylist Sarah Andrews, every inch of this cottage has been considered and perfectly executed.
 Think shiplap walls, dried followers, rope, industrial lighting, rustic woods and organic products on offer in your bathroom.
-This remote hotel might just be worth the journey for the ultimate R&R. Get the look with our Foundry Hooks.
+This remote hotel might just be worth the journey for the ultimate R&R. Get the look with our Industrial Steampunk Pendant Ceiling Light.

 Address: Lettes Bay Historical Village, Strahan Tasmania